nghttp2/nghttp2/doc/nghttpx.1.rst

 code
   HTTP status code

+Additionally, depending on the API endpoint, ``data`` key may be present, and its value contains the API endpoint specific data.

 We wrote "normally", since nghttpx may return ordinal HTML response in some cases where the error has occurred before reaching API endpoint (e.g., header field is too large).